 The Edgecumbe to Thornton Shared Pathway will begin at the Squash Club on College Road, will end at the Thornton Bridge, and will be completed in a staged approach.
 The first stage is resurfacing the existing track from the Squash Club to the Skate Park.
 The specific route for stages 2-4 is still under consideration, and the final route has not been confirmed.

-The shared pathway will be made up of a crushed pebble, making it easy to walk and bike on, and for use by those on mobility scooters and those pushing prams.
+The shared pathway will be made up of a crushed pebble, making it easy to walk, bike, run and push prams on.

 Work on the first stage is due to begin in April 2024.
 Dates for stages 2- 4 are yet to be confirmed.